 Early Origins of the Hornbye family

-, home to the St Quintin family.
-We must look to the latter shire to find the first record of the surname, namely William de Horneby who was listed in the Pipe Rolls of Yorkshire in 1205.
+However, we must look to the latter shire to find the first record of the surname, namely William de Horneby, who was listed in the Pipe Rolls of Yorkshire in 1205.
 John Hornby was listed in Gloucestershire in 1376.
 The Yorkshire Poll Tax Rolls of 1379 list the following: Johannes de Horneby and Agnes de Horneby.

 Early History of the Hornbye family

 This web page shows only a small excerpt of our Hornbye research.
-Another 87 words (6 lines of text) covering the years 1638, 1662 and 1668 are included under the topic Early Hornbye History in all our PDF Extended History products and printed products wherever possible.
+Another 87 words (6 lines of text) covering the years 1638, 1662, 1668, 1518, 1618, 1618 and 1619 are included under the topic Early Hornbye History in all our PDF Extended History products and printed products wherever possible.

 Hornbye Spelling Variations